mspandit/mspandit.github.io/_posts/2018-06-06-even-less-linear-regression.markdown

 # Overfitting

-You can start with a linear model and gradually add features to $$ \vec{x} $$ and dimensions to $$ \vec{\theta} $$ until you get the desired fit.
+You can start with a linear model and gradually add features to $$ \vec{x} $$ and dimensions to $$ \vec{\theta} $$ until you get a sufficiently complex model to fit the training exaples.

 If you include a large number of features, you are likely to encounter the problem of **overfitting**.
 The model fits the training data well, but gives poor or incorrect outputs when fed inputs outside the training data.
+This problem is common in machine learning.

 For this reason, when given a data set, it is best not to use the entire set for training.
-Instead, reserve a portion of it (called the **test data**) for testing the model after it has been trained.
+Instead, reserve a portion of it (called the <span id="testing-set">**testing set**</span>) for testing the model after it has been trained.
 Later, we will look at a couple of methods for preventing overfitting.